deckhouse/deckhouse/ee/candi/cloud-providers/vsphere/docs/ENVIRONMENT.md

 This all-encompassing Role should be enough for all Deckhouse components.
 If you need a more granular Role, please contact your Deckhouse support.
 {% endalert %}

-You have to create a role with the following list of permissions and assign it to `vCenter`.

-Create a role with the command:
+Create a role with the corresponding permissions:

 ```shell
 govc role.create deckhouse \